 Breast Self Examination

-Regular breast self-examination and mammography should be a part of your health care routine.
-Do this at the same time every month to note any changes in the way your breast look or feel.
+Regular breast self-examination and mammography should be a part of your preventative health care routine.
+Regularly examining your breasts can help you notice abnormalities that may indicate a breast condition or cancer early.
+You should do this at the same time every month to note any changes in the way your breasts look or feel.

-With your arms at your sides, look carefully for changes in the size, shape, and contour of the breast.
+• Look carefully for changes in the size, shape, and contour of your breast.

 • Firmly glide your hand in small circles, spiraling toward the nipple as you touch every part of the breast to feel for lumps, thickenings, or changes.